its5Q/codename-rvc-fork-4/README.md

 - Peak or RMS compression if necessary! ( This step isn't covered by the fork's preprocessing btw.)
 - Silence-truncation ( Absolutely necessary. )
 - 'simple' method chosen for preprocessing ( Even 3 sec segments. )
-- Loudness Normalization mode set to 'post'. option chosen in the ui.
+- Enable Loudness Normalization in the ui.
 - Enable automatic LUFS range finder for Loudness Normalization. <br/>
 ``Expect issues with PESQ and data alignment If the following requirements are not met.``